 - Angelina’s at 226 Rue de Rivoli – Start off by eating some cake at the historic tearoom, Angelina’s, the epitome of “gourmet pleasures”.

 - Jardin des Tuileries – After cake, stroll through the Jardin des Tuileries which is just across the street.
 This was the site of a royal palace, the Palais des Tuileries, and it is in this palace that Marie-Antoinette, Louis XVI and their children were brought to after being forced to leave Versailles.

-- Place de la Bastille – About a 20 minute walk away is the Place de la Bastille whereupon stood the ancient fortress prison of Bastille.
+- Place de la Bastille – About a 20 minute walk away is the Place de la Bastille on the edge of the Marais, whereupon stood the ancient fortress prison of Bastille.
 There are no remnants of the fortress there today, but you can head over anyway if you enjoy a good walk.